tudo-astroparticlephysics/PROPOSAL/README.md

 The full Paper can be found [here](http://www.sciencedirect.com/science/article/pii/S0010465513001355)

-This is the restructured PROPOSAL Version 2, which should run in the IceCube Simulation.

 PROPOSAL was tested on Mac OS X V. 10.7.5, Ubuntu 12.04, SUSE Enterprise 10 and PCLinuxos.
 Since all these OS are UNIX based it should be fine to run and compile PROPOSAL on a UNIX based OS.